Fulmine-Labs/Eyball/README.md

-# Eyball
-Anomaly detection engine
+# Eyball anomaly detection engine

 Implement a class to detect image anomalies using an AI model, which can be called from visual checking automation.